How to Configure a Shared Local Database and Improve Performance Using SQL Server Across Multiple Brokers

 Verify Remote Connections are Allowed

-• You will now start the SQL Server Configuration Manager.
-This can be found at the following location in the windows start menu Start > Microsoft SQL Server > SQL Server Configuration Manager.
+1. Start the SQL Server Configuration Manager.
+This can be found at the following location in the Windows Start menu Start > Microsoft SQL Server > SQL Server Configuration Manager.

-• You will then need to Start the service SQL Server Browser and check that the start mode is set to Automatic.
+2. In the SQL Server Configuration Manager dialog window select SQL Server Services.
+Start the SQL Server Browser service and check that the start mode is set to Automatic.
 This allows other computers to access the SQL server by IP or Server name.

-• Our SQL configuration is complete.
+3. The SQL configuration is now complete.
 You will now need to restart the SQL Server service.
-From the SQL Server Service on the SQL Server Configuration Manager, right-click the SQL Server.
-Select Restart.
+From the SQL Server Service on the SQL Server Configuration Manager, right-click the SQL Server and select Restart.

 III.
 Configuring Windows Firewall